suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-condition-is-dependency {#suit-condition-is-dependency}

-Check whether or not the current component index is present in the dependency list.
+Check whether the current component index is present in the dependency list.
 If the current component is in the dependency list, suit-condition-is-dependency succeeds.
 Otherwise, it fails.
 This can be used along with component-id = True to act on all dependencies or on all non-dependency components.
 See {{creating-manifests}} for more details.

 ### suit-condition-dependency-integrity {#suit-condition-dependency-integrity}